Deemocean/void-comments/README.md

 # void-comments
-Provide commenting function for my website
+Provide a commenting functionality for my website